Victor Wembanyama says he won’t play for France’s national team at this year’s World Cup

 The top pick in this year’s NBA draft had previously said he wanted to play in the tournament, which runs from Aug.
 25 through Sept.
 10 and will have France among the medal favorites.
 But both he and the Spurs suggested in recent days that his participation was no longer certain.

-Wembanyama said he made the choice “on his own” after consulting with close friends and his medical team.
+Wembanyama said he consulted with close friends and his medical team.
 He told the France coach and other players from the team about his decision over the weekend, L’Equipe reported on Monday.

-Wembanyama said he was not pressured by the Spurs in any way, adding that the NBA franchise would have supported him whatever he decided.
+Wembanyama said he was not pressured by the Spurs in any way.

+“They know what’s at stake,” he said.
+“But they would have supported me whatever my choice.
+In the past, as soon as I could go to international competitions, I did.
+I’ve never been able to enjoy a summer with several months of development for my body.
+For this new phase of my life, it’s essential.
+The Spurs staff are ready to make this summer profitable.
+We can’t afford for it to be wasted time.”

 If Wembanyama sticks with his decision, it will mean that he won’t be playing with France at a major tournament until next year’s Paris Olympics.